dnywh/cuckoo-clock/README.md

    /home/pi/cuckoo-clock/button_runner.sh
    ```

-Hopefully, after pressing your button, you can hear a bird chirp!
+Give it a minute to print that it’s ready.
+Then, after pressing your button, you should hear a bird chirp!

 The button handler will automatically start on boot and log to `/home/pi/logs/button.log`.
 The `button.py` file assumes you’re using GPIO pin 5.
 If you want to use the built-in Inky button(s), check out the `simulator/inky_buttons.py` file.